greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="wal_keep_segments"></a>wal\_keep\_segments

-For Greenplum Database master mirroring, sets the maximum number of processed WAL segment files that are saved by the by the active Greenplum Database master if a checkpoint operation occurs.
+For Greenplum Database coordinator mirroring, sets the maximum number of processed WAL segment files that are saved by the by the active Greenplum Database coordinator if a checkpoint operation occurs.

-The segment files are used to synchronize the active master on the standby master.
+The segment files are used to synchronize the active coordinator on the standby coordinator.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|